Timeline of the Islamic State (2015)

-This article contains a timeline of events from January 2015 to December 2015 related to the Islamic State of Iraq and the Levant (ISIL/ISIS).
+This article contains a timeline of events from January 2015 to December 2015 related to the Islamic State (IS).
 This article contains information about events committed by or on behalf of the Islamic State, as well as events performed by groups who oppose them.

 Timeline

 January 2015

-ISIL's official spokesman Abu Muhammad al-Adnani released an audio statement in which he accepted the earlier pledge of allegiance and announced the expansion of ISIL's caliphate with the creation of Wilayat Khorasan (Khurasan Province), a historical region incorporating parts of modern-day Afghanistan and Pakistan.
+IS's official spokesman Abu Muhammad al-Adnani released an audio statement in which he accepted the earlier pledge of allegiance and announced the expansion of IS's caliphate with the creation of Wilayat Khorasan (Khurasan Province), a historical region incorporating parts of modern-day Afghanistan and Pakistan.
 Hafiz Khan Saeed was appointed as its local leader, or Wāli (Governor).
 Abdul Rauf was named as Khan's deputy, however he was killed by a US drone strike in Afghanistan several weeks later.